- Medicaid for All as a Public Option

 Maryland is at a crossroads, and as a legislator, my top priority is getting healthcare right.
-As our nation emerges from this Great Recession, our state is afforded the unique opportunity to implement the Affordable Care Act (affectionately known as “ObamaCare”) the right way from the get-go.
-The nation’s eyes are upon Maryland as an early implementer of healthcare reform.
 Our actions over the coming years will affect not only the health and well-being of our population and our economy, but will set a national example for how to achieve low cost, high quality healthcare.

 Healthcare is the single greatest driver of both the Federal and Maryland budgets, accounting for the greatest percentage of government spending when compared to any other sector of the economy.
 Our budgets, and indeed our very lives, depend upon the delivery of high value care in Maryland.
 As such, healthcare reform must be executed by trained, knowledgeable, and experienced legislators who are ready to hit the ground running.
 I have contributed to the implementation of the ACA at the federal level, have training from the Johns Hopkins Bloomberg School of Public Health, and have worked on health policy in the Maryland General Assembly.
 With this background, I am uniquely positioned to help Maryland meet the challenges of implementing healthcare reform over the coming decade.

 Regardless of your health insurance status, there is much at stake as Maryland implements the ACA.
 We must strive to reduce rates of hospital-acquired infections, which afflict patients irrespective of their insurance coverage.
 We must align financial incentives to reward physicians for providing appropriate levels of care.
 The current Fee for Service model of reimbursement has, perversely, incentivized the systemic overuse of diagnostics and therapeutic treatments.
-There is much work to be done, and with your help in the Democratic Primary Election on June 24, 2014, I’ll work with our political leadership to advance the cause of high value health care reform.
+There is much work to be done, and with your help in the Democratic Primary Election, I’ll work with our political leadership to advance the cause of high value health care reform.